Lamar Jackson: 2019: First MVP

 Jackson was the starting quarterback at the 2020 Pro Bowl in Orlando, Florida.
 He threw for 185 yards and two touchdowns with one interception and was named the offensive Most Valuable Player.
-He became the youngest quarterback in NFL history to start a Pro Bowl game.
+Jackson became the youngest quarterback in NFL history to start a Pro Bowl game.

 Jackson was voted the MVP of the 2019 season.
 He became the second player after Tom Brady in 2010 to be voted unanimously and the second-youngest player to win, behind only Jim Brown.
 Jackson, along with Patrick Mahomes, Cam Newton and Steve McNair, is one of the four African-American quarterbacks to win the AP MVP award.

-Postseason

-In the Divisional Round versus the Tennessee Titans, Jackson and the Ravens were not able to recreate the same success that they had in the regular season, losing 28–12.
-Jackson finished the game completing 31 of 59 passes for 365 yards, one touchdown and two interceptions while also losing a fumble on a strip sack.
-He also rushed 20 times for 143 yards becoming the first player to throw for 300+ yards and rush for 100+ yards in a playoff game.
+In the Divisional Round against the Tennessee Titans, Jackson and the Ravens were unable to replicate the same success that they had in the regular season, losing 28–12.
+Jackson finished the game completing 31-of-59 passes for 365 yards, a touchdown, and two interceptions while also losing a fumble on a strip sack.
+He also had 20 carries for 143 yards becoming the first player to throw for 300+ yards and rush for 100+ yards in a playoff game.
 In total, Jackson personally accounted for over 500 yards of offense.